Good Faith Estimate,

 Yes, we provide specialized clinical services for children as young as age 2 suffering from separation anxiety, generalized anxiety, obsessive-compulsive disorder (OCD), shyness and social anxiety, depression, ADHD and behavioral problems.
 Our approach starts with a comprehensive diagnostic assessment that may include school- and home-based observations and educational testing, and interventions may include individual treatment, intensive treatment, family-based treatment, parent training or a combination of these approaches.
 In addition, we offer Parent-Child Interaction Therapy (PCIT), a family-oriented therapy designed to help young children with emotional and behavioral disorders.

-Yes, we offer FREE support groups in several of our offices.
+Yes, we offer FREE support groups.
 Support groups can be valuable for individuals suffering from a particular disorder as well as for parents or loved ones who are looking for guidance in best supporting their struggling family member.
-Current support groups can be found here.
 Registration is required.
-For more information, call us at 646-837-5557 x1.
+For more information, contact us via the link at the bottom of this page.

 Group treatments are now common practice in the fields of mental and even physical health.
 All patients who sign up for a group must commit to keep the identity of their fellow patients confidential.
 Everyone is in the same boat, so people tend to be very respectful of this rule.

 We offer two types of intensive treatment options that are ideally suited for out-of-town patients.
-For patients who want to benefit from an immersive approach to therapy, we offer an Intensive Outpatient Program (IOP) whereby treatment is provided for 3 hours each day for up to 10 days.
+For patients who want to benefit from an immersive approach to therapy, we offer multiple tiers of our Echelon Intensive Outpatient Program (IOP).
 This program can incorporate family members and enables you to plan your travel around busy work or school schedules.
 In addition, we also offer 1-day treatment for specific phobias that typically involves a single session of up to 6 hours.